-I’ve taken lately to trying to carve time away from the computer as a means of retreat – a time where I can just recollect myself before I get back to the grunt work of job searching.
+I’ve taken lately to trying to carve time away from the computer as a means of retreat – a time where I can just recollect myself before I get back to everyday grunt work.
 A few weeks ago, that came in the form of a trip to camp.
 Sometimes, it’s a trip to my grandfather’s farm.
 Yesterday, it was Shiloh National Military Park.

 Shiloh is not unfamiliar territory to me.
 Just a little over an hour away on the Tennessee River, it’s the site of one of the deadliest battles of the Civil War, so I went there a lot as a kid on school trips, Boy Scout camp-outs, and family outings.
 The names and even the monuments are familiar – a copse of trees called the Hornet’s Nest where bullets buzzed by the Federal troops; an old wagon trail called the Sunken Road where weary troops marched like zombies to their eventual deaths; a Peach Orchard, a small blood-red pond, a wooden Methodist church house for which the battle was named.
 Weirdly enough, they’re sacred ground etched into my memory as a child.
 As a Boy Scout, I hiked the thirteen miles of park trails, sunk into the Sunken Road, and even played in a small creek there called Rhea Spring adjacent a mass grave of Confederate troops.
 One trip there was for my friend’s Eagle Scout project to pressure wash and clean the monuments, so it really is a special place in my childhood.